-- Twenty-two state Medicaid programs reimburse for store-and-forward.
-However, three states (NC, OH, VT) solely reimburse store-and-forward as a part of CTBS, which is limited to specific codes and reimbursement amounts.
-Additionally, three jurisdictions (MS, NH, and NJ) have laws requiring Medicaid reimburse for store-and-forward but as of the creation of this edition, but have yet to have any official Medicaid policy indicating this is occurring.
+- Twenty-five state Medicaid programs reimburse for store-and-forward.
+However, two states (NC, OH) solely reimburse store-and-forward as a part of Communications Technology Based Services (CTBS), which is limited to specific codes and reimbursement amounts.
+Iowa, Massachusetts and South Dakota were all states that added store-and-forward since Fall 2021.
+Additionally, three jurisdictions (MS, NH, and NJ) have laws requiring Medicaid reimbursement for store-and-forward but as of the creation of this edition, don’t have any official Medicaid policy indicating this is occurring.

-- Twenty-six state Medicaid programs provide reimbursement for RPM.
-As is the case for store-and-forward, two Medicaid programs (HI and NJ) have laws requiring Medicaid reimburse for RPM but at the time this report was written, did not have any official Medicaid policy.
-Additionally, one state (Ohio) only reimburses the remote physiologic monitoring codes CMS does.
+- Thirty state Medicaid programs provide reimbursement for RPM.
+Wisconsin is the only state to add RPM since Fall 2021.
+As is the case for store-and-forward, three Medicaid programs (NH, HI and NJ) have laws requiring Medicaid reimbursement for RPM but at the time this report was written, did not have any official Medicaid policy.

-- Fourteen state Medicaid programs (Alaska, Arizona, Colorado, Maryland, Maine, Minnesota, Missouri, North Carolina, New York, Ohio, Oregon, Texas, Vermont and Virginia) reimburse for all three, although certain limitations apply.
+- Thirteen state Medicaid programs including Arizona, California, Maine, Michigan, Minnesota, North Carolina, New York, Ohio, Oregon, South Carolina, Texas, Virginia, Washington, reimburse for all four modalities (live video, store-and-forward, remote patient monitoring and audio-only), although certain limitations apply.

 While this Executive Summary provides an overview of findings, it must be stressed that there are nuances in many of the telehealth policies.
-To fully understand a specific policy and all its intricacies, the full language of it must be read utilizing CCHP’s telehealth policy database tool.
-Below are summarized key findings in each category area contained in the database as of February 2021.
+To fully understand a specific policy and all its intricacies, the full language of it must be read utilizing CCHP’s telehealth Policy Finder.
+Below are summarized key findings in each category area contained in the Policy Finder as of April 2022.

 States alternate between using the term “telemedicine” or “telehealth”.
 In some states both terms are explicitly defined in law and/or policy and regulations. ”Telehealth” is sometimes used to reflect a broader definition, while “telemedicine” is used mainly to define the delivery of clinical services.
 Additional variations of the term, primarily utilizing the “tele” prefix are also becoming more prevalent.
-For example, the term “telepractice” is being used frequently as it relates to physical and occupational therapy, behavioral therapy, and speech language pathology.
-“Telesychiatry” is also a term commonly used as an alternative when referring specifically to psychiatry services.
+For example, the term “telepractice” is used frequently as it relates to physical and occupational therapy, behavioral therapy, and speech language pathology, and “teledentistry” for dental services.
+“Telepsychiatry” is also a term commonly used as an alternative when referring specifically to psychiatry services.

 Some states put specific restrictions within the definitions, which often limit the term to “live” or “interactive”, excluding store-and-forward and RPM from the definition and subsequently from reimbursement.
-The most common restriction states place on the term telemedicine/telehealth is the exclusion of email, phone, and/or fax from the definition.
-However, due to the allowance for telephone in many COVID-19 temporary policies, a few states are beginning to amend their definitions to either remove the explicit exclusion of telephone or explicitly include audio-only services in their telehealth/telemedicine definitions.
+The most common restriction some states place on the term telemedicine/ telehealth is the exclusion of email, phone, and/or fax from the definition.
+However, due to the allowance for telephone in many COVID-19 temporary policies, some states are beginning to amend their definitions to either remove the explicit exclusion of telephone or explicitly include audio-only services in their telehealth/telemedicine definitions.
 All fifty states and the District of Columbia have a definition in law, regulation, or their Medicaid program for telehealth, telemedicine, or both.